 Seed phrases are generated whenever a new crypto wallet is created, whether it’s a hardware wallet, a software wallet or a web wallet.
 The phrases contain words drawn from a list of 2,048 English words called the BIP39 standard, which the BitPay Wallet and many other leading crypto wallets utilize, offering 128-bit encryption.
 Most seed phrases are either 12 or 24 words in length, and each is unique to the wallet that created it.

 The words making up a seed phrase actually correspond to strings of random digits called a seed, which when configured correctly will generate a user’s private master key, which in turn can be used to generate the rest of a user’s private keys.
-The option to recover a wallet using the seed phrase is usually found within the wallet’s settings, and the words must be entered in the exact same order in which they were provided for the recovery to work.
+The option to recover or import a wallet using the seed phrase is usually found within the wallet’s settings, and the words must be entered in the exact same order in which they were provided for the recovery to work.

 What does a seed phrase look like?